rrtry/RaylibLiveWallpaper/README.md

 # Raylib Live Wallpaper
 ![Logo](images/video.gif)

-This library allows users to create dynamic wallpapers on Windows using Raylib by utilizing an undocumented Windows API.
+This library allows users to create dynamic wallpapers on Windows using Raylib by using an undocumented Windows API.

 ### Note

 This is just a preview, more work is needed to
-- provide input method replacements for keyboard
+- provide input method replacements for the keyboard

 ## Features

+- Supports Windows 11 24H2 and prior!
 - Use familiar Raylib drawing methods to create a Live Wallpaper on the Windows desktop
 - Provides mouse input replacements for interactive desktops
 - Supports Multi Monitor Setups and is DPI aware.
-- Doesnt Render if Wallpaper or Monitor is occluded
+- Doesn't Render if Wallpaper or Monitor is occluded

 ## Getting Started